Saif8599/HotelterTuin/README.md

 ﻿# Hotel ter Tuin.

+Project : "Hotel Reservation System"

-A school project about a hotel reservation system.
+- Developed a school project for a hotel reservation system, managing room reservations.

-functions thats is working:

-User can choose what room he wants and fill in the dates to make a room reservation.
+- Enabled users to select rooms, specify check-in and check-out dates, and book rooms.
+- Implemented an authentication system for administrators, utilizing database verification.
 Admin can login using name: 1, password: 1.
-The login is being checked from the database. if it match you will have acces to the CMS.

-In the CMS you can see all the data about the reservations.
-Like the reservation id, Guest ID	, Guest Name, Room Type, Check-In Date, Check-Out Date.
-You also can edit these and it will directly be updated in the database.
+- Designed an administrative Control Management System (CMS) to manage reservation data.
+- In the CMS, displayed reservation details, including reservation ID, guest information (ID and name), room type, check-in, and check-out dates.
+- Admins could edit reservation details with updates instantly reflected in the database.

+Technologies Used:

+Languages: [HTML, Css, PHP]
+Database: [MySQL]

+Achievements:

+- Successfully designed and implemented the hotel reservation system, including user and admin functionality.
+- Created a secure authentication process for admin access to the CMS.
+- Successfully going through active participation in coding, testing, and troubleshooting.